AustraliaSim/aussim-docs/docs/constitution/index.md

 ###  Community Administrator

-* The Community Administrator is responsible for the moderation of the community its members.
+* The Community Administrator is responsible for the meta aspects of the community, including but not limited to:-
+    * community management and moderation;
+    * roles, powers, permissions;
+    * the AustraliaSim Discord server and subreddits.
 * The Community Administrator can overrule anyone acting under a Meta Rule made under the Community Administrator’s heads of power;
 * The Community Administrator may make rules with respect to—
     * community management and conduct;
-    * membership, including application, refusal and withdrawal;
+    * member management, including bans and refusal of access;
     * permissions, access and roles;
-    * the role, powers, permissions of—
+    * the role, powers, permissions of Discord/Subreddit Moderators;
-        * Community Managers
     * alternative accounts and persons;
     * any other similar matter.

 ### Game Administrator

 * The Game Administrator is responsible for elections, parties and events.
-* The Game Administrator can overrule anyone acting under a Meta Rule made under the Game Administrator’s heads of power;
+* The Game Administrator can overrule anyone acting under a Meta Rule made under the Game Administrator's heads of power.

-* However, the Game Administrator cannot overrule the Head Administrator or the Moderation Team
+##### Responsibilites

+###### Parliament and High Court

-* The Game Administrator is the head of the Electoral Commission and is the canon Electoral Commissioner.
+* The Game Administrator is responsible for overseeing the operations of the Parliament, including the High Court of Justice
 * The Game Administrator may make Meta Rules with respect to—
-    * the role, powers, permissions of members of the Electoral Commission;
-    * political parties;
-    * elections and campaigning;
-    * the press and media;
-    * events; and
-    * any other similar matter.
-* The Game Administrator is responsible for the parliament and press.
-* The Game Administrator can overrule anyone acting under a Meta Rule made under the Game Administrator’s heads of power;
-* The Game Administrator may chair either chamber of Parliament as a Clerk when required.
-* The Game Administrator may make Meta Rules with respect to—
     * the running of Parliament;
     * the activity requirements for members of Parliament;
     * the role, powers, permissions of—
         * Clerks;
+        * Speakership;
         * Parliamentarians; and
         * Justices, in their canon jurisdiction;
+    * any other similar matter.

+###### Electoral Commissioner

+* The Game Administrator is the head of the Electoral Commission and is the canon Electoral Commissioner.
+* The Game Administrator may make Meta Rules with respect to—
+    * the role, powers, permissions of members of the Electoral Commission;
+    * political parties;
+    * elections and campaigning;
+    * any other similar matter.

+###### Events and Media

+* The Game Administrator is responsible for overseeing the Events Team, and the media/press aspect of AustraliaSim.
+* The Game Administrator may make rules with respect to-:
+    * the role, powers, permissions of members of the Events Team;
+    * the press and media;
+    * the AustraliaSim Broadcasting Corporation;
     * any other similar matter.